microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

    > Get comfortable with Python by working through this collection of [Learn modules](https://docs.microsoft.com/users/jenlooper-2911/collections/mp1pagggd5qrq7?WT.mc_id=academic-15963-cxa)

-3. **Install Scikit-Learn**, by following [these instructions](https://scikit-learn.org/stable/install.html).
+3. **Install Scikit-learn**, by following [these instructions](https://scikit-learn.org/stable/install.html).
 Since you need to ensure that you use Python 3, it's recommended that you use a virtual environment.
 Note, if you are installing this library on a M1 Mac, there are special instructions on the page linked above.

 1. **Install Jupyter Notebook**.
 You will need to [install the Jupyter package](https://pypi.org/project/jupyter/).

-## Your ML Authoring Environment
+## Your ML authoring environment

 You are going to use **notebooks** to develop your Python code and create machine learning models.
 This type of file is a common tool for data scientists, and they can be identified by their suffix or extension `.ipynb`.

 Notebooks are an interactive environment that allow the developer to both code and add notes and write documentation around the code which is quite helpful for experimental or research-oriented projects.

-### Exercise - work with A Notebook
+### Exercise - work with a notebook

 In this folder, you will find the file _notebook.ipynb_.